hecdom001/jackiecrocs/README.md

 ## Overview

-JackyCrocs started as a small side business between my girlfriend and me, reselling Crocs locally in **Tijuana, Mexico**.
+JackyCrocs started as a small side business, reselling Crocs locally in **Tijuana, Mexico**.

 After unexpectedly going **viral on TikTok**, we were suddenly flooded with **~1,000+ DMs**, all asking for colors, sizes, prices, and availability.
 Managing everything manually through WhatsApp between just two people became overwhelming very quickly.